Change to view Australian and NZ students' course information. You are viewing international students' course information.

 You will complete two common units (24 credit points) and a fine arts major (168 credit points) in creative writing.

-96 credit points of Honours units listed below will be used to determine the Honours Levels of the Bachelor of Laws (Honours) program:
+96 credit points of the following honours units will be used to determine the honours levels of the LLB (Hons):

 Study overseas while earning credit towards your QUT creative industries degree with one of our worldwide exchange partners.